JedrekDabrowski/JedrekDabrowski/README.md

 <strong>WeatherApp</strong>
 <br/>
 The Weather App is my first React Project, app allows you to find inormation about current weather around the world.
+In the first version I used class components then I refactor them to funcional components.
 <br/>
 All data were fetched from: https://openweathermap.org/
 <br/>